rendleyhq/docs.rendleysdk.com/user-interface/listening-to-events.md

-# Listening to events
+# Listening to Events

-To create an interactive user interface around the SDK, you need a way to interact with it's state.
-The way we do it is we emit events as a result of SDK actions.
-For instance, when a layer is created, we emit an event about that, or when you changed something about the clip, we emit an event about that as well.
-Once you receive the event, you can store it in your state management library of choice and react accordingly to the changes.
-The complete list of events we support can be found here [SDK Events](https://docs.rendley.com/api-reference/enums/EventsEnum.html).
+To create an interactive user interface around the SDK, you need a way to interact with its state.
+We achieve this by emitting events in response to SDK actions.
+For example, when a layer is created, or when a clip is modified, we emit corresponding events.
+Once you receive an event, you can store it in your preferred state management library and react accordingly to the changes.
+A complete list of supported events can be found here: [SDK Events](https://docs.rendley.com/api-reference/enums/EventsEnum.html).

-## Setting up listeners
+## Setting Up Listeners

-Here is how to listen to an event
+To listen for an event, use the following code:

 ```typescript
 Engine.getInstance().events.on("layer:added", ({ layerId }) => {